23 Jan

 "You look like you've been for breakfast at the Heartbreak Hotel / And sat in the back booth by the pamphlets and the literature on how to lose / Your waitress was miserable and so was your food / If you're gonna try and walk on water, make sure you wear your comfortable shoes."

-The imagery is cinematic yet crushing, a vivid tableau of a painfully protracted breakup.
-It’s brilliant, biting, and quintessentially British.
-On an album that serves as a high-water mark for indie-pop, 'Piledriver Waltz' feels like more than just a song; it feels like eavesdropping on a conversation you weren't supposed to hear.
-It is a masterpiece of emotional storytelling that proves Turner doesn't always need a wall of sound to be powerful.
+The imagery is cinematic and crushing, painting a vivid scene of a painful breakup.
+It’s brilliant, biting, and very British.
+On an album that marks a high point for indie-pop, 'Piledriver Waltz' is more than just a song.
+It’s like overhearing a private conversation.
+It is a masterpiece of emotional storytelling that proves Turner does not need a wall of sound to be powerful.

 7. Fake Tales of San Francisco

-Multifaceted storytelling and an impeccably airtight rhythm section result in a tremendous payoff on the band’s first-ever recorded track, 'Fake Tales of San Francisco'.
-Beneath the circular, hypnotic bass loops is a snapshot of Arctic Monkeys at their formative best: sharp-eyed chroniclers of the nightlife they inhabited and unafraid to puncture pretension.
+Multifaceted storytelling and a tight rhythm section create a big payoff on the band’s first recorded track, 'Fake Tales of San Francisco'.
+Beneath the circular, hypnotic bass, Arctic Monkeys are at their best.
+They chronicle nightlife and fearlessly deflate pretension.

 At its heart, the song is a scathing critique of local bands who trade their own identities for a "fake" Americanised image.
 Turner’s lyrics act as a "handbook" on how to spot a poser.
-He begins with a sarcastically polite compliment: "And there's a super cool band, yeah, with the trilbies and the glasses of white wine / And all the weekend rockstars in the toilets practicing their lines."
-The mention of the trilby—a hat often used as a shortcut to "cool"—and the "weekend rockstar" label exposes them as amateurs merely playing a part before returning to their weekday jobs.
+He begins with a sarcastically polite compliment: "And there's a super cool band, yeah, with the trilbies and the glasses of white wine / And all the weekend rockstars in the toilets practising their lines."
+The mention of the trilby, a hat often used as a shortcut to "cool", and the "weekend rockstar" label exposes them as amateurs merely playing a part before returning to their weekday jobs.

-The chorus, with its repetitive chant of "I don’t wanna hear you (kick me out, kick me out)," captures the perspective of a bored audience.
-It’s as if the crowd is daring the band or the bouncers to eject them just to spare them from another song.
-Turner even aims the band's inner circle, mocking a supportive girlfriend with the biting line: "Yeah, but his bird said it's amazing, so now all that's left is the proof that love's not only blind but deaf."
-It’s a hilarious, brutal way of saying that even affection can't make this music sound good.
+The chorus, with its repeating chant, "I don’t wanna hear you (kick me out, kick me out)," shows a bored audience.
+The crowd dares the band or bouncers to remove them, just to end the song.
+Turner even mocks the band’s inner circle with: "Yeah, but his bird said it's amazing, so now all that's left is the proof that love's not only blind but deaf."
+Not even affection can make this music sound good.s A teenager when he wrote this.
+His grasp of local geography and culture was already sharp.
+The line "But you're not from New York City, you're from Rotherham" is not just a geographical jab; it is a clever nod for football fans.

 Whether you first heard it on the 'Five Minutes with Arctic Monkeys' EP or on their record-breaking debut, 'Whatever People Say I Am, That's What I'm Not', 'Fake Tales of San Francisco' remains the ultimate anthem for authenticity.